BSMPT v2 A Tool for the Electroweak Phase Transition and the Baryon Asymmetry of the Universe in Extended Higgs Sectors: Calculation of the Baryon Asymmetry of the Universe

 depending on the background Higgs field configuration $\phi_b$ and thermal interactions. $f_i(T,\phi_b)$ can be split in one part containing the contribution from the one-loop corrected mass at zero temperature and another part containing the thermal mass contributions.
 We use the following thermal masses for quarks ($q$) and leptons ($l$), respectively, \cite{Postma:2019scv}

 with the SM gauge couplings $g_1,g_2,g_3$ and the zero-temperature Yukawa couplings $y_q,y_l$.
+The gauge coupling $g_1$ is not GUT normalised.
 We chose to parametrise the source terms and relaxation rates $\Gamma_M^{(i)}$ in terms of the respective right-handed mass and the mass difference $\delta m$ to the corresponding left-handed mass.
 This allows us to expand the source terms and relaxation rates in $\delta m$.
 The dispersion of the left($L$)-/right($R$)-handed particle $i$ entering the source term is given by

 The thermal width is approximately the same for all particles $i=t,b,\tau$ and given by (the index $i$ can be dropped)

 Furthermore, the source term in \cref{eq:Scp} was expanded for small $\Gamma_T/T \ll 1$.
 The Fermi-Dirac distribution function is given by